MicrosoftDocs/sdk-api/sdk-api-src/content/winuser/nf-winuser-peekmessagew.md

 ## -description

-Dispatches incoming sent messages, checks the thread message queue for a posted message, and retrieves the message (if any exist).
+Dispatches incoming nonqueued messages, checks the thread message queue for a posted message, and retrieves the message (if any exist).

 ## -parameters